PASSERIMORPHAE

 Arinae: Neotropical Parrots G.R.
 Gray, 1840 (1825)

-The Neotropical parrots, Arinae, fall into 5 subclades: Bolborhynchini, Brotogerini, the parrot clade Amazonini, Forpus parrotlets (Forpini), and a narrowly circumscribed conure/macaw clade Arini.
+The Neotropical parrots, Arinae, fall into 5 subclades: Amoropsittacini, Brotogerini, the clade of large short-tailed parrots, Androglossini, Forpus parrotlets (Forpini), and a narrowly circumscribed conure/macaw clade Arini.
 The relationships between them are not fully understood at this time—the various relevant papers give conflicting topologies (de Kloet and de Kloet, 2005; Tavares et al., 2006; Wright et al., 2008, Schirtzinger et al., 2012).
 However, the Tavares et al. (2006) topology seems to fit best with the other papers, and I have adopted it.

-In the Tavares et al. topology, Bolborhynchini is the basal group.
-Schirtzinger et al. (2012) also included Psilopsiagon in their analysis, putting it here in the Bolborhynchini.
-The Brotogerini appear to be affiliated with the Amazonini, and the Forpini with the core Arini.
+In the Tavares et al. topology, Amoropsittacini is the basal group.
+Schirtzinger et al. (2012) also included Psilopsiagon in their analysis, putting it here in the Amoropsittacini.
+The Brotogerini appear to be affiliated with the Androglossini, and the Forpini with the core Arini.

 - Gray-hooded Parakeet, Psilopsiagon aymara